Bob Allison: Baseball career

-During the Twins 1965 World Series season, Allison had a down year, hitting only .233 in 135 games, and continued his poor production versus the Los Angeles Dodgers, reaching base only 4 times (two walks, a double, and a home run) and striking out 9 times in 16 at-bats, the last of which was against Sandy Koufax for the final out in Game 7 of the 1965 World Series.
+During the Twins' 1965 World Series season, Allison had a down year, after suffering a fractured wrist on July 6th, hitting only .233 in 135 games.
+Before the injury he was hitting .267 with 12 home runs and 34 RBI, and after returning he hit .199 with 11 home runs and 44 RBIs.
+He continued his poor production versus the Los Angeles Dodgers, reaching base only 4 times (two walks, a double, and a home run in a game 6 win) and striking out 9 times in 16 at-bats, the last of which was against Sandy Koufax for the final out in Game 7 of the 1965 World Series.
 However, he had a memorable Game 2 of the Series.
 His bases-loaded double against Koufax and a great backhand diving catch of a Jim Lefebvre fly ball were the main contributors to the Twins victory.
 This catch has been called the best catch in Twins history and one of the most spectacular catches seen in World Series history.
+Harold Kaese of the Boston Globe considered it a better catch then the legendary World Series catches of Al Gionfriddo and Willie Mays, among others.

-Allison's slide at the plate continued into the 1966 season and he played in only 70 games and hit .233.
-However, he returned in a big way in 1967, hitting .258 with 24 home runs with 75 RBI in a year which the league batting average was only .236.
+Allison's slide at the plate continued into the 1966 season.
+His wrist was again fractured when he was hit by a pitch from Jim Lonborg.
+He played in only 70 games and hit .233.
+However, he returned in a big way in 1967, hitting .258 with 24 home runs with 75 RBIs in a year which the league batting average was only .236.

 In 13 seasons, Allison finished in the top ten in home runs eight times (1959, 1961–65, 1967–68).
 Particularly memorable home run feats included combining with Harmon Killebrew to become the first pair to hit grand slams in the same inning on July 18, 1962, hitting home runs in three consecutive at-bats on May 17, 1963, and teaming with Killebrew, Tony Oliva, and Jimmie Hall to hit four consecutive home runs on May 2, 1964.

-Retirement
+Personal life

+During his baseball career, he worked during the off season in sales for Coca-Cola Bottling Midwest Co. in suburban Minneapolis.
+After retirement, he continued with that business, becoming a plant manager and a sales manager for Coca-Cola's Twin Cities Marketing Division.